Abirim: History

-Abirim was established in 1980 on land that had belonged to Fassuta prior to 1948.
+Abirim was established in 1980 on land located near the Christian town of Fassuta.
 It was initially named "Eder" and then renamed to "Abirim" after the nearby ruins of Burj Misr (Arabic: "Egyptian Tower"), which was renamed to Horbat Metsad Abirim (Hebrew: "Ruin of the Fortress of the Knights") in 1957.
 The age and original purpose of the ruins is unknown; proposals range from a Crusader stronghold to a mausoleum from the Hellenistic period (4th–3rd centuries BCE).